joeyhdz/Brewery-Case-Study/README.md

 The purpose of this project was to create a presentation for a hypothetical audience of the Budweiser CEO and CFO.
-The goal was to address address the 9 questions / items described below.
+The goal was to address the 9 questions / items described below.
 1. How many breweries are present in each state?
 2. Merge beer data with the breweries data.
 Print the first 6 observations and the last six observations to check the merged file.
 3. Address the missing values in each column.